First Investment Bank (PJSC): Nationalisation

 In the summer of 2023, the State Bureau of Investigation (SBI) identified dozens of companies affiliated with Russian owners whose activities fell under point 11 of part one of Article 4 of the Law of Ukraine "On Sanctions."
 Among the ultimate beneficiaries of these commercial entities were several high-profile Russian oligarchs.
 In particular, 88.89% of the shares of First Investment Bank (AT “Pershyi Investytsiinyi Bank”) were owned by Yevgeni Giner.

 Based on SBI materials, the High Anti-Corruption Court of Ukraine reviewed and issued a series of decisions applying sanctions to these commercial entities and their owners.
 As a result, assets belonging to representatives of the oligarchic structures of the aggressor state, including those of First Investment Bank were nationalised and transferred to the ownership of the Ukrainian state.
 According to official reporting, this provided billions of hryvnias in assets to the state budget.

 On 13 July 2023, First Deputy Governor of the National Bank of Ukraine, Kateryna Rozhkova, told Ekonomichna Pravda that the National Bank considered liquidation of the nationalised First Investment Bank as a possible outcome.

 On 24 January 2024, the confiscated PIN Bank was transferred to state ownership.

 On 28 January 2025, the press service of the Ministry for Community Development and Territories announced that the Government of Ukraine had transferred the shares of First Investment Bank (Pinbank) to Ukrposhta to create a postal bank intended to expand access to financial services for over 30% of Ukrainians, including those in frontline, de-occupied and remote areas.
 The new "Ukrposhta Bank" was reported to operate under a special restricted banking licence.

+2026 Acquisition

+In April 2026, First Investment Bank (Pinbank) was acquired by Polish fintech company Zen.com.
+Zen purchased a 100% stake in the bank for Hr 175 million ($3.9 million), according to Ukraine's Deposit Guarantee Fund.